KindaGoodCoder/EscapePlan/README.md

 There's plenty of customisable configuration options to suit whatever your server needs, so feel free to only use the features you like.

-This is a remake of my old EscapePlan plugin for SCP: Containment Breach Multiplayer but designed for SL using the new LabAPI framework.
+This is a remake of my old EscapePlan plugin for SCP: Containment Breach Multiplayer but redesigned for SL using the new LabAPI framework.

 ### How to Install?
 1. Download the appropiate `.dll` release file
 2. Find the SL Server LabAPI plugins folder at `%APPDATA%\SCP Secret Laboratory\LabAPI\plugins` and move the `.dll` file to the desired port.
-3. Launch the server once to load the Configs and edit the `.yml` file in `\LabAPI\Configs\(port)` to your heart's content.
+3. Launch the server once to load the Configs and edit the `.yml` file in `\LabAPI\configs\(port)\EscapePlan` to your heart's content.

 ## Config file